TBD54566975/web5-kt/README.md

-# ⚠️ Deprecated ⚠️
+# ⚠️ Deprecated Repository⚠️
 This repository is deprecated.

-The last version of web5-kt that used this repository is 2.0.1.
+The last version of tbdex-kt that used this repository is `2.0.1`

 Starting from version 4.0.0, the project has transitioned to using the [web5-rs Kotlin bindings repository](https://github.com/TBD54566975/web5-rs/tree/main/bound/kt).